-Maternity outcome data is everywhere - but too often it isn’t used.
+Maternity outcome data is widely collected - but often underutilised.

-This workshop is for clinicians and maternity leaders who want to move beyond reporting and learn how to interpret, discuss, and apply the Ten Group Classification System (TGCS)-based outcome data in real clinical settings – using TGCS as a tool for asking better clinical questions, rather than defending rates.
-The focus is practical, collaborative, and grounded in real-world data, not performance ranking or critique.
+This workshop is designed for clinicians and maternity leaders who want to move beyond reporting and develop confidence in interpreting and applying Ten Group Classification System (TGCS)-based outcome data in real clinical settings.
+TGCS is a tool for asking better clinical questions, rather than defending rates.
+The Focus is practical, structured, and grounded in real-world data, not performance ranking or critique.

 What you’ll learn to do